PierreBougon/ExistenZIA/README.md

 # ExistanZIA
-This API will change your existance?
+This API will change your existence